-Questions to Consider Implementation Stage (continued) 2.6 Transparency Are the GRM's procedures and outcomes transparent enough to meet the public interest concerns at stake?
-2.7 Capability Are there dedicated and trained staff available to handle the GRM?
-Are they given learning opportunities and do they receive any systematic reviews of their performance?
+2.6 Transparency Are the GRM's procedures and outcomes transparent enough to meet the public interest concerns at stake?
+2.7 Capability Do GRM officials have the necessary technical, human and financial resources, means and powers to investigate grievances?
 3. Staff Are there dedicated and trained staff available to handle the GRM?
 Are they given learning opportunities and do they receive any systematic reviews of their performance?
 4. Processes: 4.1 Uptake Do multiple uptake channels exist?
-4.2 Sorting and processing Do multiple uptake channels exist?
-4.3 Acknowledgement and follow-up Are complaints acknowledged in writing?
-Does the acknowledgement outline the GRM process, provide contact details and indicate how long it is likely to take to resolve the grievance?
+4.2 Sorting and Is there a system to categorize, assign priority, and route processing grievances to the appropriate entity?
+4.3 Are complaints acknowledged in writing?
+Acknowledgement Does the acknowledgement outline the GRM process, and follow-up provide contact details and indicate how long it is likely to take to resolve the grievance?
 Are there clear timetables that are publicly available?
-4.4 Verification, investigation and action Is the merit of each grievance judged objectively against clearly defined standards?
-Are investigators neutral or do they have a stake in the outcome?
+4.4 Verification, Is the merit of each grievance judged objectively against investigation and action Are investigators neutral or do they have a stake in the outcome?
 Is action taken on every grievance?
-4.5 Monitoring and Evaluation Is there a process to track grievances and assess progress being made to resolve grievances?
+4.4 Monitoring and Is there a process to track grievances and assess progress Evaluation being made to resolve grievances?
 Are there indicators to measure grievance monitoring and resolution?
 If there is data being collected, is this data used to make policy and/or process changes to minimize similar grievances in the future?
 4.6 Feedback Does a user survey exist to get feedback on the credibility of the process?
 Is such feedback publicly available?
 Is there right to appeal?
 If yes, are GRM users informed about this right?
-4.7 Analysis Is there a process to analyze the effectiveness of the GRM?
+4.6.
+Analysis Is there a process to analyze the effectiveness of the GRM?
 Is there a timeframe?

-ANNEX 2

-Assessing and Strengthening National GRMs: Key Steps, Stakeholders, Questions and Information Sources
+Annex 2: Assessing and Strengthening National GRMs: Key Steps, Stakeholders, Questions and Information Sources